Twins bash Angels 10-5 behind homers by Farmer, Wallner, Santana to lift lagging lineup

 Pablo López (15-8) won his fourth straight start on the strength of 10 strikeouts over seven innings without an earned run, withstanding a three-run homer by Zach Neto in the fifth that cut the lead to 6-4.

+"It's no secret how the vibes were feeling lately," López said.
+"We're not used to that.
+We're used to playing loose.
+We're used to having fun, and that was really cool and special to see that."

 The Twins (77-68), who had lost 15 of their previous 21 games, preserved a three-game edge with 17 games to go in the chase for the last of three AL wild-card spots in the playoffs that has tightened with their recent slide.
-Boston, Detroit and Seattle, the closest competitors, all began the night at 73-71.
+Detroit (74-71) is the next closest competitor to Minnesota, which trails Cleveland by six games in the AL Central.

+"Yes, our margin for error keeps shrinking, but we're just in the mindset that winners focus on winning, losers focus on winners," said López, who shrunk his ERA to 3.88, the lowest it's been since April 11.

 Wallner hit a solo shot in the third and a two-run double with two outs in the sixth that chased Angels starter Griffin Canning (5-13), who surrendered a career-high 10 runs on nine hits and three walks.
 One run was unearned, due to a grounder that skidded between first baseman Nolan Schanuel's legs.

-Trevor Larnach reached base all four times he batted, with a single and three walks, and scored three times for the Twins, who also got two RBIs from Ryan Jeffers and a two-run shot by Santana for his team-best 21st homer.
+Trevor Larnach reached base all four times he batted, with a single and three walks, and scored three times for the Twins, who also got two RBIs from Ryan Jeffers and a two-run shot by Santana for his team-best 21st homer to send Canning to an 0-10 record in 13 road starts.

+"Facing one of the best pitchers in the game, we certainly needed a shutdown inning in that fifth, but he just couldn't do it," Angels manager Ron Washington said.

-After scoring only four runs on their four-game skid and just 13 runs over their last seven games, the Twins had 10 runs on 10 hits to help send the Angels (60-85) to their 21st loss in their last 30 games.
+After scoring only four runs on their four-game skid and just 13 runs with 72 strikeouts over their last seven games, the Twins sent the Angels (60-85) to their 21st loss in their last 30 games.

+"They'll beat the heck out of you if you can't keep 'em in the ballpark," Washington said.

 López has been Minnesota's most valuable player since the All-Star break, stabilizing an injury-thinned rotation that's currently stocked with three rookies.
 He would've escaped the fifth inning without any damage, but a two-out error by second baseman Eduoard Julien on a bobbled ball and hesitated throw preceded an RBI single by Taylor Ward and the three-run blast by Neto for his 21st homer this season.